 2. How can I stop these hot flashes and night sweats?

 Good questions, Bobbie.
 Progesterone is not needed except to prepare the uterus for pregnancy.
 It is absent in menopause and in the first two weeks of every cycle during the reproductive years.
 If it was necessary women would really be in trouble.
 If I measure progesterone in any menopausal patient it will be extremely low.
 That is normal…..not abnormal and does not require replacement.
 Progesterone does cover up symptoms such as headaches, hot flashes, night sweats etc, so women “feel better” when they are on it and think that they are healthier.
-Without needed estrogen, the hormone that truly treats the problem, deterioration in all body systems continues despite the progesterone “cover-up.”
+Without needed estrogen, the hormone that truly treats the problem, deterioration can continue despite the progesterone “cover-up.”

 Saliva testing for progesterone and estrogen has been shown to be very inconsistent and vastly less accurate than blood testing.

-Estrogen topical cream, promoted primarily by the same people who believe in progesterone as the cure-all, is extremely inconsistent in delivering adequate and consistent serum levels of estradiol.
+Estrogen topical cream is inconsistent in delivering adequate and consistent serum levels of estradiol.
 Many creams are mostly estriol and estrone which are 1000X and 100X respectively, LESS effective than estradiol in controlling symptoms.
 You need estrogen delivered in a consistent way with blood monitoring of the estradiol levels (make sure estradiol).
 The appropriate range is 60-200 or so depending on age.

 Can’t lose weight in ketosis